The Basics of Appendix Carry (AIWB)

 Frequently Asked Questions

-What are the main benefits of Appendix Inside the Waistband (AIWB) carry?
+What are the main advantages of Appendix Inside the Waistband (AIWB) carry?

-AIWB carry offers a faster draw stroke, especially when seated or in confined spaces.
-It also provides superior weapon retention against attempts to grab the firearm and allows for more discreet access compared to traditional hip carry positions.
+AIWB carry offers a faster draw stroke, particularly in seated or confined spaces, provides superior weapon retention against grabs, and allows for more discreet firearm access compared to traditional hip carry positions.

-A purpose-built AIWB holster is crucial.
-It should feature elements like wedges or claws to effectively tuck the grip closer to the body and angle the muzzle away, aiding concealment and comfort.
+A purpose-built AIWB holster should include features like wedges or claws.
+These help tuck the grip closer to the body and angle the muzzle away, improving both concealment and comfort.

-How can I safely reholster my firearm when using Appendix Carry (AIWB)?
+How can I safely reholster a firearm when using AIWB?

-Safe AIWB reholstering involves a 'hard break' to visually confirm the holster is clear, leaning back to create space, and carefully guiding the firearm into the holster while looking it in.
+Safe AIWB reholstering involves a 'hard break' to confirm the gun is clear, leaning back to create space, and visually guiding the muzzle into the holster opening.
+Never reholster blindly.

 More Training & Techniques Videos You Might Like